How to Fill a Vape Cartridge: Complete Guide (2026)

 3. Heat Source (For Thick Oils)

 Thick oils need warming to flow properly.
-Options:
+Options ranked best to worst:

-• Hot water bath: Easiest method, safest, most even heating
+• Hot water bath — easiest, safest, most even heating

 4. Empty Vape Cartridge